EnriqueNavarroAlarcon/Digital/labs/Readme.md

 # Objectives

 Description of 4x3 keyboard control.
-Application of the door lock system; display; door unlock relay; own library for keypad scanning; time limit for entering the correct 4-digit code; several correct codes to distinguish more people; signaling of entering the wrong code; time delay for re-locking the lock approx. 2 to 3 seconds; sending interesting information about the status of the application to the UART.
+Application of the door lock system; display; door unlock relay; own library for keypad scanning; time limit for entering the correct 4-digit code; signaling of entering the wrong code; time delay for re-locking the lock approx. 2 to 3 seconds; sending interesting information about the status of the application to the UART.